JakebGutierrez/mtg-chart/README.md

 ## Description

 MTG Chart is a web application for Magic: The Gathering enthusiasts.
-It allows users to create and share charts and collages of their favorite MTG cards and decks.
-This interactive tool is perfect for showcasing powerful decks or your personal favorite cards.
+It allows users to create and share charts and collages of their favourite MTG cards and decks.
+This interactive tool is perfect for showcasing powerful decks or your personal favourite cards.

 ## Features